Use Cases/DevOps Agents

 response:

-error: "Remote script execution is blocked for security"
+error: "Remote script execution is blocked"

 # Require approval for sudo commands